-During our 'assess, plan, do and review' cycle we will look at the actions needed to support a child towards their outcomes and highlight what each person involved can do in order to make a positive contribution
+During our 'assess, plan, do and review' cycle we will look at the actions needed to support a child towards their outcomes and highlight what each person involved can do in order to make a positive contribution.

 We adopt a graduated response to our 'assess, plan, do and review' cycle.
-This is in line with Surrey's graduated response and Profile of Need.
-Initially this will primarily be led by the class teacher and parents.
-If at any point during the cycle it is felt the needs of the child are not able to be met with the current level of support the Inclusion Leader becomes involved.
+This is in line with Surrey's graduated response.
+Initially, this will primarily be led by the class teacher and parents.
+If at any point during the cycle it is felt the needs of the child are not able to be met with the current level of support the SENCO becomes involved.
 The needs of the child are reassessed and new cycle is started.
-Similarly, if during this cycle it is felt the needs of the child are still not able to be met a decision may be made to seek support from outside agencies (which include Kite Inclusion Team, Learning Language Support, Educational Psychologists, Speech and Language Therapists, Occupational Therapists etc).
+Similarly, if during this cycle it is felt the needs of the child are still not able to be met, a decision may be made to seek support from outside agencies - which includes Kite colleagues, Specialist Teachers for Inclusive Practice (STIPS), Educational Psychologists (EP), Speech and Language Therapists (SALT) and Occupational Therapists (OT) etc.

-This information is recorded on the child's individual one page SEND Support Arrangements plan.
-Whilst they are reviewed on an ongoing basis in school, they are formally review every term (usually around the half term break) and shared with parents/carers.
+This information is recorded on the child's individual SEND Support Arrangements plan.
+Whilst they are reviewed on an ongoing basis in school, they are formally reviewed with parents/carers every term (usually around the half term break).